-When comparing GIMP vs Sketch, the Slant community recommends GIMP for most people.
-In the question“What are the best web design tools?”
-GIMP is ranked 6th while Sketch is ranked 19th.
-The most important reason people chose GIMP is:
+When comparing GIMP vs Sketch, the Slant community recommends Sketch for most people.
+In the question“What are the best graphic design programs?”
+Sketch is ranked 4th while GIMP is ranked 9th.
+The most important reason people chose Sketch is:

 Ranked in these QuestionsQuestion Ranking